Parent Resources

 • Children should learn to read and interpret charts and graphs such as those found in daily newspapers.
 Collecting and analyzing data will help your child draw conclusions and become discriminating readers of numerical information.

-• Meet with your child’s teacher as often as needed to discuss his or her progress.
+• Meet with your child’s teacher as often as needed to discuss their progress.
 Ask the teacher to suggest activities for you and your child to do at home to help prepare for tests and improve your child’s understanding of schoolwork.
 Parents and teachers working together benefit students.

 • Provide a quiet, comfortable place for studying at home.